EmperorRP/EthernautProblems/Challenge 4 - Telephone.md

 EOAs satisfy the following conditions:
 - Only type of account that can initiate a transaction and
 - Only type of account that owns a private key

+This challenge requires us to make a Phishing Attack on this contract and teach us why one shouldn't use tx.origin to authenticate an account to execute a function.